Message interface between core and shell

 The shell-side code to support a capability (or "Port" in "Ports and Adapters"), is effectively just an "Adapter" (in the same terminology) to the native APIs.
 Note that it's the shell's responsibility to cater for threading and/or async coroutine requirements (so the above Kotlin function is suspend for this reason).

 The above function can then be called by the shell when an effect is emitted requesting an HTTP call.
-It can then post the response back to the core (along with the uuid that is used by the core to tie the response up to its original request):
+It can then post the response back to the core (along with the id that is used by the core to tie the response up to its original request):

 for (req in requests) when (val effect = req.effect) {